Heiny Srour: Political views

 Srour considers herself to be a feminist and a socialist.
-She also considers herself a "defeated feminist," directing her films towards “the Arab Left,” who “kept closing the subject” of feminism until “the main enemy, Imperialism, is defeated.”
+She also considers herself a "defeated feminist," directing her films towards “the Arab Left”, who “kept closing the subject” of feminism until “the main enemy, Imperialism, is defeated.”
 Additionally, Srour sought to address European anthropological filmmakers, who “were paternalistic with the so called primitive societies” and “often observed them like insects.”
 Instead, Srour hoped to depict the “so-called primitive societies” with greater nuance, showing how “the so-called underdeveloped people were more mature in terms of feminism and democracy than the citizens of industrial nations.”

+Srour holds anti-Zionist views and sees herself as a Lebanese Arab before being Jewish.

 Awards and accolades

 Srour was the first female Arab filmmaker to have a film, Saat El Tahrir Dakkat or The Hour of Liberation Has Arrived, considered for the Cannes Film Festival.
 Gleaning much of her stories from those of her ancestors, Srour often credits her grandmother for the success and recognition of her films.

+In 2025, her films were showcased in restoration at the Brooklyn Academy of Music as part of a series highlighting her feminist revolutionary work.
+The series included Leila and the Wolves and The Hour of Liberation Has Arrived.